Enver Lisin

-Enver Gennadievich Lisin (Э́нвер Генна́дьевич Ли́син; born April 22, 1986) is a Russian professional ice hockey forward who is currently an unrestricted free agent.
-He most recently played for Traktor Chelyabinsk in the Kontinental Hockey League (KHL).
+Enver Gennadievich Lisin (Э́нвер Генна́дьевич Ли́син; born April 22, 1986) is a Russian former professional ice hockey forward.
+He played in the National Hockey League (NHL) and the Kontinental Hockey League (KHL).
 He was Russian champion in 2006 and won European champion's cup in 2007.
 Lisin was drafted 50th overall in the 2004 NHL Entry Draft by the Phoenix Coyotes.

 Playing career

 As a boy, Lisin played in the 2000 Quebec International Pee-Wee Hockey Tournament with the HC CSKA Moscow youth team.

 Known for being a very fast skater, Lisin played two seasons in the top tier Russian Superleague before opting to pursue his North American career with the Coyotes.
 His nickname in the Phoenix Coyotes locker room was Webster.

 Lisin was traded to the New York Rangers from the Coyotes in exchange for Lauri Korpikoski on July 13, 2009.
-He became an unrestricted free agent on July 1, 2010 when the Rangers declined to make him a qualifying offer.
+He became an unrestricted free agent on July 1, 2010, when the Rangers declined to make him a qualifying offer.
 With limited NHL interest he decided to continue his career in his native Russia joining Metallurg Magnitogorsk of the KHL on October 4, 2010.

 After stints with Admiral Vladivostok and CSKA Moscow, Lisin signed a two-year contract as a free agent with Salavat Yulaev Ufa on May 1, 2015.

 Lisin played three seasons with Ufa, before beginning the 2018–19 season with HC Sibir Novosibirsk.
 He registered 4 assists in 10 games before he left to sign for the remainder of the season with Spartak Moscow on October 10, 2018.

 On May 1, 2019, as a free agent from Spartak, Lisin signed a one-year KHL contract with Traktor Chelyabinsk.